Reviews You Can Rely On

 When it comes to sleeping pads, women have different needs than men — scientific research shows that women typically sleep colder than men.
 Outdoor gear suppliers have noticed this and created sleeping pads specifically for women.
 That typically means extra padding in the torso and foot areas, providing more insulation.
 The size of the pads also tends to be a little shorter, narrower in the shoulder area, and often wider in the hips for curvier figures.
 When a woman's sleeping pad is engineered correctly, it offers more comfort and a better fit for most women or shorter, curvier folks in general.

-At GearLab, we do care about the weight of your wallet.
-As a result, we wanted to highlight some pads that offer excellent performance at a reasonable price.
+We know you care about the weight of your wallet.
+We care about ours, too!
+We've highlighed some pads that offer excellent performance at a reasonable price.
 The Therm-a-Rest ProLite Plus is not the lightest of the products out there, but it's decently comfortable and packable enough to take on your next backpacking adventure without completely emptying your wallet.
 The Therm-a-Rest Trail Lite is an even greater value option either for car camping or backpacking if you don't mind carrying a little extra weight in your backpack.
 Notably, the Sea to Summit Ultralight Insulated is a well-scoring product for a relatively low price compared to other premium options.
 It is very lightweight and rather comfy at a middling price point.
 In general, there's a tradeoff of weight and packability to save a few extra bucks, but you can find some excellent deals if you're okay with this.

 Not Just for Women